ahmadexp/IEEE-3335/08 - Control Interfaces/README.md

 ## 8.6 - Security and Access Control

-Control interfaces represent potential attack surfaces; therefore, robust protection is **MANDATORY**.
+Control interfaces represent potential attack surfaces; therefore, robust protection is essential.  << Reqts are in the subsections.
+A blanket requirement is too vague and boundless.  >>

 ### 8.6.1 - Authentication and Authorization
 - All control protocols **MUST** support user authentication.
-- Privilege levels **SHALL** distinguish between read-only, operator, and administrator access.
+- Privilege levels **SHALL** distinguish at least between read-only, operator, and administrator access.
 - Access credentials **MUST** be stored securely, preferably in a TPM or hardware security enclave.

 ### 8.6.2 - Secure Firmware and Configuration